nextgis/docs_ngmobile/source/load_geodata.rst

 .. note::
    Only `Basic access authentication <http://en.wikipedia.org/wiki/Basic_access_authentication>`_ is currently supported.

 4. Tap "Create" to create new raster layer from that TMS service.
-The newly created layer will show up in Layers tree.
+The newly created layer will be shown up in the layers tree in Layers tree.

 .. _ngmobile_tile_cache: